Daily Info, Oxford

-By international standards, Oxford University is modest in size, with 15,641 students officially resident at the various colleges (1997).
-All are now mixed, with the exception of St Hilda's, which admits women only.
-Most undergraduates are 19 when they start their course of study, and most courses last for three years (although a significant minority, including Classics and Chemistry, last for four).
-Students are attracted from private and State schools in roughly equal numbers.
+By international standards, Oxford University is modest in size, with just over 22,000 students at the various colleges (2014 - more facts and figures here).
+All are now mixed, now including St Hilda's college, which began accepting male students in 2008.
+Most undergraduates are 18 when they start their course of study (except those from Scotland, who will be a year younger), and most courses last for three years (although a significant minority, including Classics and Chemistry, last for four).
+Students are attracted from private and state schools in roughly equal numbers.

 Trivium and Quadrivium